kasra-hosseini/obspyDMT/README.rst

     obspyDMT --options

-And to list the available options in each group: (e.g., if we want to list the options in the group number 2 [path specification])
+And to list the available options in each group: (e.g., if we want to list available options in group number 2 [path specification])

 ::